 Answers to common questions about various forms of student employment at Penn.

 Work-study is a need-based component of most financial aid packages.
 With work-study, you are awarded a dollar amount that you can earn through working at an approved job on- or off-campus.
-Approved jobs can be found on the Student Employment Office website.
+Jobs can be found on Workday@Penn.

 To identify if you have work-study in your financial aid package, look at your financial aid award on Penn InTouch.
 Under “Your Financial Aid,” you will see either “Federal Work-Study,” “Penn Job,” or "International Job" if work-study is in your package.

 While it is preferred that a student have one job, we recognize the need for a student to work an adequate number of hours per week (within established limits) in order to cover personal expenses.
 A student's number one priority is academic achievement.